HunterStevens/labs-engineering-standards/docs/topics/code-quality.md

 Requirements:

--   All repositories _must_ maintain their `master` branch at a Code Climate maintainability score of B or above.
+-   All repositories _must_ maintain their `main` branch at a Code Climate maintainability score of B or above.
--   This score _must_ be updated immediately after code is merged into the `master` branch.
+-   This score _must_ be updated immediately after code is merged into the `main` branch.
 -   The maintainability score must be displayed near the top of the README at the root of the repository.